 The former Sunderland and Wolves boss began his Ipswich Town rescue mission in the best possible way as his side scrapped out a 1-0 win at St Andrew’s.

-The Blues, who included current captain Luke Chambers in their side, rode their luck as the hosts peppered Stephen Henderson’s goal and giant striker Nikola Zigic wasted gilt-edged chances.
+The Blues rode their luck as the hosts peppered Stephen Henderson’s goal and giant striker Nikola Zigic wasted gilt-edged chances.
 But the three points went home to Ipswich.

 Big defeats at Crystal Palace (5-0) and Leicester (6-0) followed but McCarthy was able to guide his side away from relegation as they finished 14th, thanks largely to a run of seven wins in his 12 games prior to the start of 2013.

-He took Ipswich to the play-offs in 2014/15 before a breakdown in his relationship with supporters played a part in his exit in April this year.
+He took Ipswich to the play-offs in 2014/15 before a breakdown in his relationship with supporters played a part in his exit in April 2018.

 August 4, 2018 – drew 2-2 v Blackburn (Championship)